 Low threshold options with aluminium doors.

-In deciding on the best type of door, it is worth thinking about threshold levels and their relationship with your inside flooring or carpet and outside decking or slabs.
+In deciding on the best type of door and comparing sliding doors, it is worth thinking about threshold levels and their relationship with your inside flooring or carpet and outside decking or slabs.

 The threshold detail varies significantly on French, sliding and folding doors.
 French doors are the simplest as the doors are hinged and sit above the threshold rather than resting on it.
 French doors will have the same threshold as the rest of the frame.
 Some doors are available with a ramp type low threshold too.